ONLYOFFICE/snap-documentserver/README.md

 #### Allow document server to use unauthorized storage

-By default, document server is prevent to use unauthorized storage.
+By default, document server is prevented from using an unauthorized storage.
 To allow it, run:

 ```
 # snap set onlyoffice-ds onlyoffice.use-unautorized-storage=true